The Tradgic Circleville Massacre In Utah

 Update August 2015 by Phillip B Gottfredson

-According to census records provided to me by the Timpanogos Tribe of the Uinta Valley Reservation, Mormon Anson Call (born July 9, 1834 and died August 4, 1867), Mr. Call adopted a Piede Indian girl they named Ruth Call.
+According to census records provided to me by the Timpanogos Nation of the Uinta Valley Reservation, Mormon Anson Call (born July 9, 1834 and died August 4, 1867), Mr. Call adopted a Piede Indian girl they named Ruth Call.
 Ruth Call was born May 13, 1849 in Fillmore and married James Henry Davids in Millard County December 25, 1864.
 Ruth died September 19, 1919.
 According to Osmond Call who submitted the record to the LDS Archives in 1960, Ruth survived the Circleville Massacre.
 She would have been 17 years of age.